-IMI established a Global Whistleblower Policy to encourage all stakeholders of IMI to report any illegal act, wrongdoing, unethical practices, or any violation to the Code of Conduct without fear of retaliation, harassment, discrimination, and reprisal.
+IMI has established a Global Whistleblower Policy to encourage all stakeholders of IMI to report any illegal act, wrongdoing, unethical practices, or any violation to the Code of Conduct without fear of retaliation, harassment, discrimination, and reprisal.
+This policy also aims to obtain feedback on operational practices and conditions covered by this Code, and to foster continuous improvement.

-9) Audits and Assessments
+9. Audits and Assessments